 Where’s the Sun?

 Plants need sunlight to grow, however, different plants require different amounts of sunshine, which must be considered when planning your veggie patch.
 Make sure you know how much direct sunlight each plant needs, and plant accordingly.
-Seed packets will often include such information.
+Seed packets will often include such information to help anyone growing their own vegetables.

 Planting too close together